karapethambardzumyan/task-multicolor-slider/README.md

 # task-multicolor-slider

-You need to create the .babelrc file for babel which contains the following code:
+For build and run app You need to create the .babelrc file for babel which contains the following code:
 {
   "presets": ["env"]
 }

+then

 1. npm install - for downloading packages
 2. npm start - for starting app

+or

+you can use files in "dist" folder